Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 Everything that Obama's done, this DOMA thing is not an isolated instance of lawlessness.

-In defiance of the law.
+Start drilling in defiance of the law.

 And that would be all you would see in the headlines.

-Isn't it gonna work?
+Isn't it going to work?

 Hasn't happened.

-Won't be the case.
+And it won't be the case.

-But it's still is still good thinking.
+But it's still good thinking.

 Shows you're paying attention out there.

-Donna and Frederick, Maryland, you're next on the EIB network.
+Donna and Frederick Maryland, you're next on the EIB network.

 Hi.